-Too often, communication between long-term couples can devolve into the logistics of life: Can you pick up the dry cleaning?
+Too often, communication between long-term couples can become just parceling out the logistics of life: Can you pick up the dry cleaning?
 Did you take out the trash?
 Loving relationships need -- and deserve -- so much more.

 Deeper communication may require an intentional shift or willingness to expose vulnerability.
 But isn't your happiness -- and your relationship -- worth the risk?
-Here are ways to begin:
+After all, your spouse is your lifelong partner, you are in it together.
+Here are some ways to begin:

 Thank you for...
 Everyone likes to be acknowledged and appreciated for what they do.
 Thank your partner for more than just what you asked him/her to do.
 For example, you might thank him or her for being a great parent, for always making time for the children.